Make your irrigation system effective with usTriace

 What hose to choose

 • The most popular and inexpensive option is a rubber hose.
-This material is characterized by a high durability, elasticity, resistance to ultraviolet radiation, temperature fluctuations and deformations.
+This material is characterized by high durability, elasticity, resistance to ultraviolet radiation, temperature fluctuations and deformations.
 The pressure range for this material is up to 10 atm.
 However, a rubber hose is quite heavy, making it difficult to move it from place to place, and is not suitable for drinking water because of the toxic material.

 • Nylon hoses are much more convenient.
 They are light, flexible and durable.
 However, nylon material is not resistant to temperature and pressure sudden changes.
-Therefore, its lilfespan is not more than 2 years.
+Therefore, its lifespan is not more than 2 years.

-• The most durable hoses are made of thermoplastic, which can be used all the year round, maintaining the temperature from -50 to 90°C. This material is characterized by chemicals and UV resistance and can be stored in the unheated premises.
-The service life of such hose is at least 15 years.
+• The most durable hoses are made of thermoplastic, which can be used all year round, maintaining the temperature from -50 to 90°C. This material is characterized by chemicals and UV resistance and can be stored in unheated premises.
+The service life of such a hose is at least 15 years.

 Our Triace shop offers everything you need for irrigation systems: pipes, hoses, fittings, nozzles and sprayers.
 All the products in our catalogue are well-structured, so you can easily find everything you need for your workshop or garden.
-If you have some doubts or questions, please contact us to get the professional advice from our managers.
+If you have some doubts or questions, please contact us to get professional advice from our managers.